sebastianpech/JuliaKara.jl/README.md

 A package that is a port of SwissEducs [Kara](http://www.swisseduc.ch/informatik/karatojava/) (Page in German).
 Kara is a concept for an easy access into the world of programming.
-Kara is a tiny ladybug (or triangle) living in a forest with mushrooms, trees and leafs.
+Kara is a tiny ladybug living in a forest with mushrooms, trees and leafs.
 Kara can move a single mushroom, place and remove leafs and cannot move trees.
-In comparison to the original Kara the interaction manly focuses on using the REPL and is lacking fancy mushrooms and bugs.
+In comparison to the original Kara the interaction manly focuses on using the REPL.

 ## Installation
 Install within Julia using